cyberchitta/openai_ex/README.md

 Clone the repo to your local machine, open it in VS Code, and follow the prompts to open in container.

-Once the container is running in VS Code, you can open livebook [here](http://localhost:8080).
+Once the container is running in VS Code, you can open livebook at http://localhost:8080.
 You will need to enter the password that is in the secret environment variable `LIVEBOOK_PASSWORD` (set in `.env`, explained below).

 ### Env vars and secrets